 - Fernand Leger was born on the Normandy countryside in 1881.

-- Leger’s paintings of consumer goods served as precursor to Pop Art
+- Leger’s consumer goods paintings were precursor to Pop Art

-- Front line WWI fighting shifted his paintings from abstract to cubism.
+- Front line WWI fighting shifted his work from abstract to cubism.

 - Fernand Leger loved the circus.
 It inspired many of his works.

-- He taught many incredible artists including Saloua Raouda Choucair, Louise Bourgeois, William Klein, Tarsila Do Amaral and Marlow Moss.
+- This French painter taught incredible artists including Saloua Raouda Choucair, Louise Bourgeois, William Klein, Tarsila Do Amaral and Marlow Moss.

 - After WWII, Leger’s work shifted back into abstract perspectives.

 - Fernand Leger believed art was for everyone.
-He made it accessible with lots of outdoor work like posters and murals.
+He made it accessible with outdoor projects like posters and murals.